Meta Platforms Whale Trades Spotted

 What The Experts Say On Meta Platforms:

+- Oppenheimer has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $190.

-- Keybanc has decided to maintain their Overweight rating on Meta Platforms, which currently sits at a price target of $190.
+- Barclays has decided to maintain their Overweight rating on Meta Platforms, which currently sits at a price target of $250.

-- Rosenblatt has decided to maintain their Neutral rating on Meta Platforms, which currently sits at a price target of $156.
+- Wolfe Research has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $200.

-- MKM Partners has decided to maintain their Buy rating on Meta Platforms, which currently sits at a price target of $240.
+- Evercore ISI Group has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $240.

 - Mizuho has decided to maintain their Buy rating on Meta Platforms, which currently sits at a price target of $225.